pgjdbc/pgjdbc/docs/content/documentation/callproc.md

 ##### Example 6.1.
 Calling a built-in stored function

-This example shows how to call the PostgreSQL™ built-in function, `upper`, which simply converts the supplied string argument to uppercase.
+This example shows how to call the PostgreSQL® built-in function, `upper`, which simply converts the supplied string argument to uppercase.

 ```java